bptlab/relationships-between-change-patterns/README.md

 # Relationships between Change Patterns in Dynamic Event Attributes

 ## Introduction
 This repository provides the implementation and setup for the evaluation of the paper entitled <b>Relationships between Change Patterns in Dynamic Event Attributes</b>.
 This repository includes three jupyter notebooks.
 The first incorporates the event log generation of the ICU related event log.
 The second applies the change pattern detection, as introduced in [1].
 The third identifies the relationships and illustrates the results in a UI.
 For the relationship identification, we provide a python [package](https://github.com/bptlab/relationships-between-change-patterns/tree/main/package).
-The results in the paper refer only to the Departments event log.

 ## Event Logs (Departments and ICU)